nedthedev/nkayp/README.md

 ### **Here's a project to check out**

 - [PolybarGameDeals](https://github.com/nkayp/PolybarGameDeals)
-  - This is a Python project that fetches and stores the best game deals for PC and Playstation
+  - This is a Polybar module that fetches and stores the best game deals for PC and Playstation

 ---